MicheleCioccarelli/blob-dl/README.md

 ![Crates.io](https://img.shields.io/crates/v/blob-dl)

-# blob-dl
-`blob-dl` is a command line tool used to download video and audio files from YouTube

-Have you ever had to download videos from YouTube?
-The process can be quite a pain because you will have to either spend your time closing pop-ups from a sketchy website or browsing through [`yt-dlp`](https://github.com/yt-dlp/yt-dlp)'s documentation.
+<h1 align="center">blob-dl</h1>

-`blob-dl` at its core is a very noob-friendly way to use `yt-dlp`: it asks a series of questions and then generates and executes a command that fits your needs.
+`blob-dl` is a command line tool used to download video and audio files from YouTube, it acts as an alternative frontend to [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) and works by asking a series of questions that help it generate and then execute a command that fits your needs.

-See the [Features](https://github.com/MicheleCioccarelli/blob-dl#features) section for more details on what this program can do
+See the [Features](https://github.com/MicheleCioccarelli/blob-dl#features) section for more details on what `blob-dl` can do

 [![asciicast](https://asciinema.org/a/jZUokSc5oDms6vICdNTic1vxh.svg)](https://asciinema.org/a/jZUokSc5oDms6vICdNTic1vxh)